munemo/atm_challenge_2020/README.md

 ## Dependencies

-Our code has was tested using rspec and developed with in Ruby.
+Our code was tested using rspec and developed with in Ruby.

 ## Setup